6 Ways to Supercharge Your Productivity...

 - Provides a consistent experience for your clients

-I can also video myself doing processes and put the link to the how-to video on the card.
+I can also video myself doing processes using a screen recording software, and put the link to the how-to video along with the checklist.

 6. Track where the heck your time is going

-There are two ways I recommend to work this out:
+Here are two ways you can work this out:

-The first is of course to take The BOSS Test.
+The first is of course to take In-Flight Profit Detector®.
 Within 30 minutes you’ll then know which systems need a reboot in your business.

 The second is to start tracking your time and seeing where it all goes.